Craig Gallivan: Career

 Gallivan was trained as an actor at the Royal Academy of Dramatic Art.
 In 2000 he portrayed Young Terry in the BBC drama Care.
 In 2006 he played Callum Watson in the ITV1 series Footballers' Wives and the ITV2 spin-off Footballers' Wives: Extra Time and has appeared in the roles of Jamie in Days of Significance with the Royal Shakespeare Company and Soldier in Crime and Punishment with the National Theatre (both in 2008) in London.
 Also in 2008, he portrayed Jonathan in the episode "From Out of the Rain" on the BBC's Doctor Who spin-off Torchwood.
 He played Tony Elliot in the musical Billy Elliot in 2010, directed by Stephen Daldry at the Victoria Palace Theatre.

-Gallivan starred as Luke Morris in the hit Sky 1 comedy-drama Stella; the show ran for 6 seasons from 2012 to 2017.
+Gallivan starred as Luke Morris in the Sky 1 comedy-drama Stella; the show ran for 6 seasons from 2012 to 2017.

 In 2018, Gallivan took over the lead role of Dewey in the Andrew Lloyd Webber musical School of Rock and played that role for longer than any other actor in the show's original West End run.
 He originated the role of Olaf in West End production of the Disney musical Frozen at the Theatre Royal, Drury Lane, which opened in 2021.
 A 2023 review in The Daily Telegraph said "Gallivan’s Olaf is the irresistible scene-stealer ... a riot", while one in Daily Express commented, "Olaf is one of my favourite characters on the show, Craig Gallivan's mastery of the puppet makes it easy to forget he's moving him at all.
 In Summer is a really nice number".
 A writer for South Wales Life found him "funny and extremely loveable in every way" as Olaf.